 - Arrive 10-15 minutes early for your scheduled appointment.

 - Be neatly and appropriately dressed in professional business attire.

 - Be polite and courteous to all members of the college community you are visiting.
-Not only your interviewers, but also admission office staff and current students, may be asked to comment on your personal conduct while on campus.
+Not only will your interviewers provide feedback, but admissions office staff and current students, may be asked to comment on your personal conduct while on campus.

-- Understand and articulate your genuine interest in osteopathic medical education.
+- Understand and articulate your genuine interest in OME.

-- Prepare through intensive research specific to the college you are visiting by reading its catalog, website and admissions material and, if possible, by talking in advance with current students.
+- Prepare thorough, intensive research specific to the college you are visiting by reading its catalog, website, and admissions material and, if possible, by talking in advance with current students.

 - Tell your interviewer what you can bring to the college’s medical school community.

-- Thoroughly review your application, essay, personal statement and academic record.
+- Thoroughly review your application, essay, personal statement, and academic record prior to your interview day.
 Interviewers are likely to inquire about your background and accomplishments.
 Be certain of what you have written.